BCannon88/READEME-Generator/Develop/utils/README-sample.md

   ## Description

-  ## A quality README Generator for projects hosted on Github
+  ## An application to provide quality README.md Files for projects hosted on github.

   ## Table of Contents
    * [Installation](#Installation)